Trung Nguyen Whole Bean Coffees

 Creative One (Culi Robusta)

-Dark, strong, full-bodied and naturally sweet, can stand up to plenty of milk and sugar.
+Dark, strong, full-bodied and naturally sweet, can stand up to plenty of milk and sugar, made with select Culi (single, unsplit, peaberry) Robusta beans.
 A particularly excellent choice for iced coffee.

 Trademark heirloom Vietnamese Robusta originally established in Vietnam in 1890 - 1922, made from select Culi (single, unsplit, peaberry) beans for richest flavor.
 Dark, strong, full-bodied and naturally sweet, can stand up to plenty of milk and sugar.
 A particularly excellent choice for iced coffee.